hadronlabs-org/drop-points-crawler/README.md

 # Drop points data crawler

+## Overview
+* Drop protocol will be launched with no token for the first several months.
+During this period, the points program will be active.
+The points program will be used to distribute some part of initial supply of the DROP token.
+To get the points, users will need to perform certain actions, such as providing liquidity, staking, etc.
+* A user will get points for defined timeframe and only if user passed the KYC procedure

+## Purpose
-This crawler is used to get the drop points data from various sources and store it in a database
+This crawler is used to get the drop points data from various sources and store it in a database.
+The data is used to calculate the points for the users and then provided to be used in the smart contract to display the points on front-end and to distribute the DROP tokens.

 ## Design
 The crawler is designed to be modular and extensible.
 It consists of several components: